vstconsulting/vstutils/doc/backend.rst

 Endpoint
 --------

-Endpoint view has two purposes: bulk requests execution and providing openapi schema.
+Endpoint view has two purposes: bulk requests execution and providing OpenAPI schema.

 Endpoint url is ``/{API_URL}/endpoint/``, for example value with default settings is ``/api/endpoint/``.